-The first casualty was Sergeant Henry Haddon of the Royal Bucks Hussars who was killed in Gallipoli on 21 August 1915 in the unsuccessful assault against Ottoman forces on Scimitar Hill.79 He had been employed before the war as a clerk by the brewery and had earned the misfortune of a rather public rebuke in the annual report of 1914 for deficiencies in the performance of his duties.80 Nevertheless, once he had been called up in September 1914, the brewery 'resolved to pay towards the support of his mother 15/- per week from 10th this month until the December meeting'.
-Following Haddon's death it was resolved to continue the allowance until the end of December 1916.81
+The first casualty was Sergeant Henry Haddon of the Royal Bucks Hussars who was killed in Gallipoli on 21 August 1915 in the unsuccessful assault against Ottoman forces on Scimitar Hill.
+He had been employed before the war as a clerk by the brewery and had earned the misfortune of a rather public rebuke in the annual report of 1914 for deficiencies in the performance of his duties.
+Nevertheless, once he had been called up in September 1914, the brewery 'resolved to pay towards the support of his mother 15/- per week from 10th this month until the December meeting'.
+Following Haddon's death it was resolved to continue the allowance until the end of December 1916.
+81

 The youngest casualty was eighteen-year old Private James Frith of the 2nd Bucks.
 Battalion, who had previously been employed in the brewery's engineering shop and was killed on the Western Front on 18 July 1916, one of 78 men to die 'owing to a short shell from one of our own guns falling on a gas cylinder and bursting it in the trench.'82 In a letter to his mother subsequently printed in the South Bucks Free Press, the chaplain wrote, 'Your son was brought into No.7 Casualty Clearing Station yesterday afternoon, having been badly gassed.
-Everything possible was done for him but there was little hope, and he passed away two hours after admission...You must think of him as being at rest.'83 positions that resulted in casualties of almost 350 men out of the 650 who went into action.
+Everything possible was done for him but there was little hope, and he passed away two hours after admission...You must think of him as being at rest.'83

+Private Robert Crew served in the same battalion as James Frith and was killed in France on 22 August 1917, alongside his brother in an assault on German positions that resulted in casualties of almost 350 men out of the 650 who went into action.
 84 The fourth casualty in action was Private Joseph Gilmore who served in the Lincolnshire Regiment and was killed in France on 22 September 1918.
 Both Haddon and Crew have no known grave.
 Four other brewery employees died of sickness while on service either during or after the war.
 85 A plaque has recently been unveiled at the former brewery site in Marlow in commemoration of the four employees who were killed in action.